robin-raymond/zax.io/basics.md

 lifecast    // converts a raw pointer to share a lifetime an existing
             // `strong` or `handle` pointer
             // (unsafe forcefully)
-handlecast  // converts a raw pointer to an existing `handle` pointer
-            // (unsafe forcefully)
 outerlink   // convert from contained type pointer to container type pointer
             // (safely probing the instance if the conversion can happen) lifelink    // links a raw pointer to an existing `strong` or `handle` pointer